The legal basis under national and European law

 - FMA Circular on reporting obligations for the prevention of money laundering and terrorist financing

-On 09.07.2018 the 5th Anti Money Laundering Directive (Directive (EU) 2018/843) entered into force.
-This Directive is required to be transposed into national law by 10.01.2020; it was transposed in Austria by the amendments published in Federal Law Gazette I No. 62/2019.
+The 5th Anti-Money Laundering Directive entered into force on 09.07.2018 and was transposed into Austrian law by the amendments published in Federal Law Gazette I No. 62/2019.
 Two significant new developments are the extending of the scope of the addressees to include providers in relation to virtual currencies as well as more detailed rules about the application of enhanced customer due diligence in the case of high-risk third countries.